Disneyland Dining Discounts & Coupons

 You’ll save a lot of money by sticking with counter-service or cafeteria-style restaurants, which are substantially cheaper than the table-service restaurants.
 If you look around you can find some decent options besides corn dogs, hamburgers and fries.

-Note that the cheapest beverage options at all of the theme park counter service restaurants are apple juice, orange juice or milk, any of which will cost you $1.99, though the portion is small.
+Note that the cheapest beverage options at all of the theme park counter service restaurants are apple juice, orange juice or milk, any of which will cost you $2.49, though the portion is small.
 (Or you can ask for a cup of ice water for FREE.)
-Regular-sized fountain sodas or bottled water run $3.99 each.
-And the cost of coffee or hot tea is an outrageous $3.19!
+Regular-sized fountain sodas are $4.59 and bottled water is $4.39.
+And the cost of coffee or hot tea is an outrageous $3.79!

-Outside the parks, the Ralph Brenna’s Jazz Kitchen takeout window and the Tortilla Jo’s takeout window in Downtown Disney are good bets.
-Both the Jazz Kitchen and Tortilla Jo’s have fairly expensive full-service restaurants, but check out the takeout window at each of these locations, where you can get something a little different at a reasonable price.
+Outside the parks, the Earl of Sandwich and the Tortilla Jo’s takeout window in Downtown Disney are good bets.
+Tortilla Jo’s has a fairly expensive full-service restaurant, but check out the takeout window, where you can get something a little different at a reasonable price.
 There is seating nearby where you can enjoy your meal.

 Check Out Portion Sizes to Cut Costs